mattneub/dromio/README.md

 If you are on an Albums screen, tap an Album to see the tracks on that albums.

-If you are an an Album Tracks screen, tap a track to append it to the Queue. _Nothing will appear to happen_ at this point.
+If you are on an Album Tracks screen, tap a track to append it to the Queue. _Nothing will appear to happen_ at this point.

 But, on any screen, tap the “list” button at the top right to see the Queue.
+The tracks that you have tapped are here!
 On the Queue screen, tap a track to begin listening to the Queue, starting with the track you tapped.
 Download progress is displayed; a downloaded track is fully marked in yellow.

 ### About the Queue Screen